 Serves as a valid proof of payment, whether to send to your vendor, supplier, or client to serve as proof of payment or to accounts payable for reconciliation purposes.
 In the case where funds are being delayed after making an international money transfer, the MT103 can be used as a guarantee so that business operations can still go on whether or not the funds have actually been credited.

 The MT103 can help with payment location and tracking if the funds are held up in regional clearing banks on the way to your beneficiaries.

 You can identify whether it is a SWIFT Transaction or Local Transfer by its Charge Type.
 To understand more about the difference between SWIFT vs Local Transfers and when to use one, read our guide about it here.

 Select the SWIFT transaction that you want to retrieve the MT103 for by clicking “View”.

 Here’s a sample of what an MT103 document looks like.

-Do I have to pay to get it?
+Do I have to pay for MT103?

 Simplify your cross-border payments with Wallex

-Wallex uses an intelligent routing system that deploys Local transfers or SWIFT depending on a combination of factors like urgency of transaction, amount, currency corridor amongst many others.
+Wallex uses an intelligent routing system that deploys Local Transfers or SWIFT depending on a combination of factors like urgency of transaction, amount, currency corridor amongst many others.